Sonia-corporation/stale/README.md

 ## Documentation

 To have in-depth documentation and examples, see the [documentation website](https://sonia-stale-action.vercel.app).
+The documentation website is also available as a [GitHub page,](https://sonia-corporation.github.io/stale/) but we deprecated it.

 ## Default configuration